sxpydo/sxpydo/README.md

 ### Hi there, I'm Shav 👋

 I am a Software Developer with [AND Digital](https://www.and.digital) who works in Full Stack Development with MERN stack (Reactjs, Node.js and MongoDB) whilst learning React Native and TypeScript, with a curiousity for Cyber Security and UX/UI.
-I am very passionate about #WomeninTech, #TechForGood giving back to the community by being a Mentor and Teaching Assistant with [Coding Black Females](https://codingblackfemales.com/) for [Black Codher Bootcamp](https://blackcodher.com/) and advocating for equal and equitable representation in technology. 🤎
+I am very passionate about #WomeninTech and giving back to the tech community by being a Mentor and Teaching Assistant with [Coding Black Females](https://codingblackfemales.com/) for [Black Codher Bootcamp](https://blackcodher.com/) and advocating for equal and equitable representation in technology. 🤎

-#### 🔭 I’m currently working on updating my portfolio using Reactjs
+#### 🔭 I’m currently working on updating my portfolio using React & Gatsby
-        🌱 I’m currently upskilling on Figma and re-building my portfolio
+        🌱 I’m currently upskilling on Java, Figma and AWS

 #### 💃 When I'm not coding you can find me:

 * _Birdwatching from my living room window_ 🐦
 * _Living the circus life as a part time Aerialist_ 🤸🏾‍♂️
-* _Catching a flight to my next destination on my wishlist_ ✈️
+* _Catching flights to my next destination_ ✈️
-* _Babbling in French or Spanish at a language exchange_
+* _Babbling in French, Spanish or Romanian at a language exchange_
-* _Thinking of my next knitting or crochet project_ 🧶
+* _Working on my current knitting or crochet project_ 🧶
 * _Dancing the evening away to Romeo Santos_ 💃🏾
-* _Chilling with the neighbours cats_ 🐈🐈‍⬛
+* _Chilling with the neighbourhood cats_ 🐈🐈‍⬛
-* _Walking, hiking, being immersed with Nature_ 🍃
+* _Being immersed with Nature followed by a walk or hike_ 🍃

 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/shavana-peynado or Instagram & Twitter: sxpydo